DurgaBhavaniVankini/Linux-Server-Configuration/README.md

   - change permissions for .ssh folder `chmod 0700 /home/grader/.ssh/`, for authorized_keys `chmod 644 authorized_keys`
   - Check in `vi /etc/ssh/sshd_config` file if `PermitRootLogin` is set to `no`
   - Restart SSH: `sudo service ssh restart`
-  - On the local machine, cheking if the grader account working or not by running this command : `ssh -i Item_Catalog1.pem -p 2200 grader@54.191.144.249`.
+  - On the local machine, cheking if the grader account working or not by running this command : `ssh -i item_catalog.pem -p 2200 grader@52.33.75.158`.

 ## Prepare to deploy the project